C-KLex/GymBro/GuideLines.md

 6. Follow the documentation guidelines

 The full process of uploading your code looks like the following:
+1. Create a new branch from current version (eg. version1) on your local machine
-1. Commit your changes on your local machine and make sure it's working well
+2. Make some changes on the branch and make sure it's working well
-2. Pull the latest version of branch you're doing pr (eg. version1)
+3. Pull the latest version of branch you're doing pr (eg. version1)
-3. Merge version1 and your branch in your local machine and make sure there are no conflict.
+4. Merge version1 and your branch in your local machine and make sure there are no conflict.
-4. Push your branch to github repo
+5. Push your branch to github repo
-5. Write your pull request and assign reviewers
+6. Write your pull request and assign reviewers

 An Example of the commands:
 ```